xpostudio4/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 A limited profile includes only your username and, optionally, an image.

-.. note:: If you are under 13 years of age, you cannot add a profile picture.
+.. note:: If you are under 13 years of age, your limited profile only includes your username.
+You cannot add a profile picture.
-   Other edX users see only your username in your limited profile.

 To create or edit a limited profile, follow these steps.